Hobospider132/MahiruMate/README.md

 </br><a href="https://www.discord.com/users/649892152398315540">Discord</a>
 </br>I'm also mainly active in this <a href="https://discord.gg/otonari">discord server</a> if you wish to reach me here.

+# What does it do currently?
+- Can play pong
+- Walks randomly
+- Has random dialogue
+- Can be dragged around the screen
+- Fixed intial response to food but random post responses

 # What are the plans for the future?
 The future plans include:
 - Hunger, thirst and happiness systems